ministryofjustice/moj-frontend/docs/patterns/get-help.md

 title: Get help
 ---

+{% example "/examples/patterns/get-help", 250 %}

+## When to use

 Help users get help from within the digital service.

-{% example "/examples/patterns/get-help", 250 %}

-## When to use this pattern
+## How to use

-Use this component at the bottom of every page of your service.

-Each service will need to determine the best combination of help channels they offer to users.
-They will also need to determine the response time.

-## How it works

 Put the component at the bottom of every page of your service.